 My frustration comes from wishing he would introduce me to his companions, who are presumably military buddies that he met during his reportage in Afghanistan.
 I feel like I’m watching from a drone, 100 feet in the air, as they trek along.
 The view is spectacular, but I’m not allowed to come any closer.
 Do these guys have names?
 Do they have partners or kids?
-It seems that talking about feelings and personal relationships are not one of Junger’s strengths.

 On the 7th page we learn that the group has a dog with them.
 Not until half way through do we learn that it is Junger’s own dog.
 Was that so hard to say?
 He even hints that he loves the dog, albeit in an oblique way, later on.
 I think freedom should include being able to say you love your dog.